yibo-geomatique/dashboard/README.md

 The different folders contain the different components of the dashboard :
 - Concepts (e.g. : suburb, densification, city) : definitions, discussions around definitions, comparability of concepts across the studied cities, hints to which kind of data exist to observe the concept
 - Data : description of data sources (aka data products, data series) relevant to the dashboard, description of specific datasets.
-- Maps : maps that will compose the patchwork and associated description
+- Maps : visual display (image files) of maps that will compose the patchwork and associated description
 - Processes : description of the processes that lead to the maps (extracting datasets from the sources, processing them, rendering) and that can be reproduced
 - User stories : description of how users/contributors can engage with the dashboard.
 These users are partners of the ORA7 SUBDENSE project co funded by the german, british and french research agencies.
 - Website :  the different files of the dashboard Website, including css, html.
 These pages can be either produced through ad hoc methods are generated automatically based on the dashboard ressources (in folders Concepts, Data, Maps and Processes).